fstarred/arcade-hacks/ffight/README.md

 ![Rolento&Sodom](https://github.com/user-attachments/assets/53173356-4862-451a-8aac-3b18ed7cfeb9)

 We can enjoy Rolento & Sodom with 2P mode.
-Unfortunatly, for the time being, I don't know how palette works on CPS1, so we can only face a broken palette version of Rolento
+On palette chapter we see how we can fix Rolento's palette

 ### Abigail